 - keeping operating systems and applications patched;

-- backups that are actually tested and actually restore;
+- backups that are tested and actually restore;

 - restricting administrator rights to the people who need them;